ubemacapuno/corey-damocles-portfolio-v2/README.md

 ## Corey Damocles Portfolio: [Visit My Portfolio Here](https://coreydamocles.vercel.app/)

-This is my second version of my portfolio with my recent projects and contact information, developed using SvelteKit.
+This is the second version of my portfolio, showcasing my most-recent projects and contact information, developed using SvelteKit 2.0.

 ## How It's Made: